Trump's big promises come due in major Congress speech

-Nobody projects confidence like President Donald Trump, who won while promising to take American in a bold new direction by almost sheer force of will.
+Nobody projects confidence like President Donald Trump, who won while promising to take America in a bold new direction by almost sheer force of will.

 More than a month after taking office, though, no one seems to know exactly what direction he means.
 On three critical parts of his agenda — health care, tax reform and infrastructure — Trump has given limited or contradictory directions about what he expects Congress to do.